acdcjunior/acdcjunior.github.io/_posts/2017-03-19-connect-and-query-firebase-server-side-node.md

 published: true
 ---

-It took me a bit of work to figure out how to query firebase from node, so, in order to make it easier in the future, here goes a rough draft of how you can do it:
+It took me a bit of work to figure out how to connect to and query Firebase from a (server-side, naturally) Node script, so, in order to make it easier in the future, here goes a rough draft of how you can do it:

     const firebase = require('firebase');